 The company aims to create an environment in which all Casio employees can work enthusiastically and enjoy job satisfaction, regardless of level of ability.
-In this way, Casio actively hires people who display creativity and have the desire to work and take on challenges, and gives them a stage on which to play an active role.
+Casio actively hires people who display creativity and have the desire to work and take on challenges, and gives them a stage on which to play an active role.